-Editor's note: Looking for a social media management solution?
-Fill out the below questionnaire to be connected with vendors that can help.
+Editor’s note: Looking for the right social media management solution for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Social media listening is important – it gives you valuable insights about your brand, customers and industry.
 Once you identify trends online, you can tailor a strategy to align your products or services with these trends.

 “This can involve creating content your customers want to consume, monitoring the brand health of your company or a competitor and using trends as inspiration for fresh marketing campaigns,” said Emily McReynolds, social media manager at Passion Digital.